ashleynguci/smart-bank-chatbot/README.md

     ```
     docker compose up --build
     ```
+or
+    ```
+    docker compose up --build
+    ```
     The first time you run this command, it may take a few minutes to set everything up and running.
 Subsequent `docker compose` runs will be much quicker!

 Now, the containers are all set up and ready to communicate with one another!
 The Frontend UI is now accessible at: `http://localhost:3000/`.